CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 (e.g. it appears to hang and not produce output), you would first get its PID with `pidof prog` and then run GDB with `gdb -p PID` [^2].
-You can either copy-paste the PID between commands, or merge them into one command by `gdb -p $(pgrep prog)` (the `$(...)` syntax tells bash to make an environment variable which has its value set to the output of the command in brackets.
+You can either copy-paste the PID between commands, or merge them into one command by `gdb -p $(pgrep prog)` (the `$(...)` syntax tells bash to make an environment variable which has its value set to the output of the command in brackets).

 [^2]: This process is somewhat complicated for MPI calculations, since `mpirun` will spawn multiple
     processes with the same name, thus causing `pidof` and `pgrep` to return multiple PIDs.
-Debugging MPI programs turns out to be somewhat involved (for this and many other reasons), but [the OpenMPI FAQ](https://www.open-mpi.org/faq/?category=debugging#serial-debuggers) has a good walkthrough of
+Debugging MPI programs turns out to be somewhat involved (for this and many other reasons), but [the OpenMPI FAQ](https://www.open-mpi.org/faq/?category=debugging#serial-debuggers) has a good walkthrough
-    using GDB to debug MPI programs.
+    explaining how to use GDB to debug MPI programs.

 ## Hard links and symbolic links
 Unix filesystems allow files to be referenced by multiple filenames and paths without duplicating the underlying contents; this is called a *link* and is analogous to shortcuts in Windows File Explorer or